Film Spoilers and

-The film then fast-forwarded to eight years later, when it was learned how the widower was still grieving for his wife, and had been a prime suspect in her vicious, brutal slashing murder, but nothing conclusive could be proved about his guilt.
+The film then fast-forwarded to eight years later (an important plot point), when it was learned how the widower was still grieving for his wife, and had been a prime suspect in her vicious, brutal slashing murder, but nothing conclusive could be proved about his guilt.
 A notorious French serial killer named Frank Serton was blamed for the killing.

-When two bodies (of hitmen Bartola and Pagnac), along with a baseball bat covered with Alex's blood, were dug up in the forest near the lake, the murder case was reopened and Alex went on the run.
-Eventually, the last 15 or 20 minutes of the twisty, labyrinthine film systematically pulled together the various plot elements:
+But when two bodies (of hitmen Bartola and Pagnac), along with a baseball bat covered with Alex's blood, were dug up in the forest near the lake, the murder case was reopened and Alex went on the run, while attempting to prove his innocence at the same time.

 An Enigmatic Ending - Was Trelkovsky an Insane Character in the Mind of Simone?
 Was He the Victim of a Conspiracy?
 Or Was He Just Crazy?